The Parish Council are making plans to reopen village services provided by them -

 Carwinion Field - If any group of less that 6 want to use the space at Carwinion Field to allow them to meet up in a socially distanced manner you are all welcome; if you do have a group/bubble meeting socially we ask you try to make a boundary (we hope to get some posts & rope up soon just for this) so it's doesn't look like large groups are forming.
 You can bring camping chairs, towels or mats to sit on but we ask that you take everything home with you.
 Remember there are currently no toilets or hand-washing facilities available.

-Easing of Lockdown Restriction - 23rd June 2020
+Easing of Lockdown Restriction - from 24th July

 From Saturday 1 August